programmfabrik/easydb-documentation/content/sysadmin/operations/dbaccess/_index.en.md

 ### PostgreSQL

-Log into PostgreSQL cluster (the `postgres` account is only possible with direct access, no via network):
+Log into PostgreSQL cluster (as `postgres` account: only possible with direct access, not via network):
 ```
 docker exec -ti easydb-pgsql psql -U postgres
 ```